-According to the Opal Association (2020), the base body tone refers to the darkness of the opal ignoring the play of colour and brightness of the stone.
-The base colour can only be determined by looking down on top of the stone and ignoring the material on the back of the stone.
-Only those stones ranking N1 to N4 are considered black opals – attracting additional value associated of this class.
+According to the Opal Association (2020), the base body tone refers to the general darkness appearence of the opal while ignoring the play of colour and brightness of the stone.
+The base colour, (Body Tone) should only be determined by looking down on top of the stone and ignoring the material on the back of the stone.

 According to Geoscience Australia (2020), majority of opal deposits are distributed along and within the Great Artesian Basin (GAB) region (see map).
 As a result, opal mining has become a way of life for many miners from small outback towns such as Lightning Ridge, Opalton, Coober Pedy and White Cliffs.
 Miners often follow structural features such as fractures and faults to look for potential areas of opal exploration.
 In addition, these small rural mining towns economies are also substantially dependant on opal-related tourism and fossicking.

 Geoscience Australia (2020) suggests that the first opal was mined commercially at Listowel Downs, Queensland in 1875, and later in White Cliffs, New South Wales in 1890.
 The discovery of opal later expanded towards Opalton, Queensland in 1896 and was followed by the accidental discovery of Lightning Ridge, New South Wales as an opal rich location in 1905 by a couple kangaroo shooters.